 The topic:

-LA City’s Council voted yesterday to ban Los Angeles Police Department’s use of pretextual stops, in which officers detain or pull over a person for a minor offense in order to investigate the person for a more serious crime.
+L.A.
+City Council members voted yesterday to ask the Los Angeles Police Department to stop the use of pretextual stops, in which officers detain or pull over a person for a minor offense in order to investigate the person for a more serious crime.

-Context: Civil rights activists have long said that pretextual stops disproportionately impact communities of color, an argument that data backs up.
+Context: Civil rights activists, including the ACLU, have long said that pretextual stops disproportionately impact communities of color, an argument that data backs up.

 Yes, but: The council’s proposal does not directly impact LAPD policy.
 The Los Angeles Board of Police Commissioners will ultimately decide if the practice should be banned.
 LAPD leaders have said in the past that eliminating pretextual stops could diminish the department’s ability to detect illegal activity.